 - To make sure this is the proper certificate, select it and look at the bottom of the window.
 Under the Certificate intended purposes section, it should say Encrypting File System.

 - Once you have found the proper certificate, highlight it and click the Export... button.

 - This will launch the Certificate Export Wizard.
 Click Next.

 - This step is VERY IMPORTANT.
 Make sure you choose Yes, export the private key.
 If you do not choose to export the private key, your certificate will be useless when you try to decrypt your data.
 Click Next.

 - For the Export File format screen, click Next to accept the defaults.
 (You want to save it as a .pfx and enable strong protection.)

 - Enter a password to secure your certificate/key.
 IMPORTANT - If you lose this password, you will not be able use this certificate/key to decrypt your data.
 Click Next.

-- Specify a name and location where you would like to export your .pfx file to.
+- Specify a name and location where you would like to export your .pfx file.
 You should export it to a directory that you will remember.
-NOTE - For this process, export the key to an accessible location on your computer BUT it should NOT be stored there permanently.
+NOTE - For this process, export the key to an accessible location on your computer, BUT do NOT store it there permanently.
 After this process is complete, save the key to an encrypted USB device or any other secure location and DELETE it from your computer.
 Click Next and then Finish.

 - You should receive a dialog box informing you that the export was successful.